What Does Pregnancy Look Like If You Suffer With PCOS?

 Ok we gave you a lot of information on PCOS, but what can you do about it?

 - Reducing weight has a major impact on the above findings.
-Even a weight loss of 5-10% could improve the reliability of ovulation, increase chances of getting pregnant, and decrease the incidence of diabetes and high blood pressure in pregnancy.
+If you have PCOS, even a weight loss of 5-10% could improve the reliability of ovulation, increase chances of getting pregnant, and decrease the incidence of diabetes and high blood pressure in pregnancy.
 So, if you weigh 100kg, dropping your weight to 95kgs would have a positive impact on your chances of getting pregnant.